CriiptoDOCS

 App detection

-The following code and configuration snippets illustrates how you can detect the presence of both the Danish MitID and the Swedish BankID apps.
+The following code and configuration snippets illustrate how you can detect the presence of the Swedish BankID app.

 Android